The Battle Against Vanity: Why Men Waste Their Strength on Pleasure

 Every man has two choices.

-He can live under the sun like a beast—chasing money, women, status, entertainment—only to die and be forgotten.
+He can live under the sun like a beast: chasing money, women, status, and entertainment, only to die and be forgotten.
 Or he can live under the King, placing his allegiance in Christ, investing in what is eternal, forging his soul in the fires of discipline, sacrifice, and righteousness.

 Solomon shows us where each path leads.

 The path of vanity is a slow decay into meaninglessness.
 You chase pleasure, but it never satisfies.
-You work hard, but it is never enough.
-You seek wisdom, but you realize how little control you actually have.
+You work hard, but it's never enough.
+You seek wisdom, but you realize how little control you actually have over it.
 You build an empire, only to watch it fade.
-Death wipes out everything—your ambitions, your wealth, your reputation.
+Death wipes out everything: your ambitions, your wealth, your reputation.
 Everything under the sun perishes.

 The path of faith is different.
-It doesn’t promise wealth or comfort, but it does offer one thing that the world cannot give: meaning that lasts beyond the grave.
-A man who fears God, who embraces discipline, who builds with eternity in mind—he will not be forgotten.
+It doesn't promise wealth or comfort, but it offers one thing the world cannot give: meaning that lasts beyond the grave.
+A man who fears God, who embraces discipline, who builds with eternity in mind, will not be forgotten.
 He walks in strength, knowing that every trial, every hardship, every sacrifice is forging him into something indestructible.

 The First Step: Get Serious About the War You're In

-If this message stirs something in you, don’t ignore it.
-That’s the Holy Spirit calling you to wake up.
+If this message resonates with you, don't ignore it.
+That's the Holy Spirit calling you to wake up.
 To stop wasting your strength on smoke.

 Ask yourself: